LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 ### Update Nightscout Site

-You'll need to make sure your Nightscout site version is at version 13.0.1 or newer for remote overrides and version 14.0 or newer for all remote commands.
-(It's a good idea to keep Nightscout updated to the latest version; but those versions are sufficient for remote overrides or remote carb, bolus and overrides).
+You'll need to make sure your Nightscout site version is at version 13.0.1 or newer for remote overrides and version 14.2.6 or newer for access to all the remote command features.
 You can check your version number by looking at the bottom of your NS site's settings (tap on the hamburger menu - three horizontal lines at the upper right), near where the authentication button is located.

 This link should be used if you want to [Nightscout: Update](https://nightscout.github.io/update/update/) your Nightscout site.

-Note - for Google Cloud users, the original [Xdrip: Google Cloud Nightscout](https://navid200.github.io/xDrip/docs/Nightscout/GoogleCloud.html) instructions include information about updating your site.
+Note - for Google Cloud users, the [Xdrip: Google Cloud Nightscout](https://navid200.github.io/xDrip/docs/Nightscout/GoogleCloud.html) instructions include information about updating your site.
 Scroll down to the line (on that page) that says `Update Nightscout`.

 ### Add APN Variables to Nightscout